How to handle risk in a digital transformation at high speed?

 The customers wants one-click access, 24/7 availability and clear and easy to understand information about the product offering.
 The customers are getting used to shop online.
 We also know that 98% of digital consumers are on social media, and social media is redefining the meaning of fast from days into minutes and seconds.
 Online users are having the same expectations when they interact with the businesses through their day and week.

 At unleash-hosted – we truly believe a huge challenge most businesses are facing with this ever increasing speed of change, is to balance the need for speed with the comfort and need for staying in control.
 McKinsey Digital points out that Speed and Agility is one of 5 key drivers for the ongoing digital transformation in the insurance industry.
 We believe this applies to all industries For sure we want to innovate and develop quickly, but we also need to stay in control.
 Avoid doing business-impacting mistakes.
-Not jeopardising the customer experiences.
+Not jeopardizing the customer experiences.
 Even being able to run experiments on variants of the same offering, and knowing for sure which one provides the result we are after.

 Still – we want to embrace speed.
 Speed and rapid iterations puts us in a position to